Contributed By Patrikios Pavlou & Associates LLC

 Pursuant to the provisions of Section 36 of Law No 101/1987, which mirrors Article V of the New York Convention, Cypriot courts will recognise and enforce a foreign award unless a party who seeks to resist the enforcement proves that:

 The Cypriot court can also refuse enforcement if the subject matter of the dispute is not arbitrable under Cypriot law or it is contrary to the public policy of Cyprus.
-The term "public policy" is not defined in the provisions of the New York Convention nor Law No 101/1987, but the Cypriot courts have viewed this defence narrowly so as to keep with the Convention’s pro-enforcement spirit.
+The term "public policy" is not defined in the provisions of the New York Convention or Law No 101/1987, but the Cypriot courts have viewed this defence narrowly so as to keep with the Convention’s pro-enforcement spirit.
 In the case of Beogradska Banka v Westacre Investments (2008) 1 AAD 1217, the Supreme Court held that since the tribunal had already examined and rejected allegations of bribery, the Court could not re-examine the merits of the case at the post-award stage.
-Additionally, if an award is refused enforcement in another country purely for reasons of public policy, the Cypriot courts are not bound to refuse enforcement as well but will review anew the issue.
+Additionally, if an award is refused enforcement in another country purely for reasons of public policy, the Cypriot courts are not bound to refuse enforcement as well but will review the issue anew.

 The above-mentioned reasons listed by both Law No 101/1987 and Article V of the New York Convention are the only reasons under which an application for recognition and enforcement of an international foreign award may be refused by a Cypriot court.